 - Define and use a decision tree to make a readiness to drive recommendation.

-One (1) hour course during which the learner will view a streaming video presentation, reference PowerPoint® slides, and take a multiple choice post-test.
+One (1) hour course during which the learner will view a streaming video presentation, reference PowerPoint® slides.
+To complete course and earn credits, learner must pass a 10-question multiple choice post-test with a score of 70% or higher.